ESCAPADE: Spacecraft

 Each identical ESCAPADE spacecraft has a dry mass of ~200 kg, with a wet mass of 535 kg.
 The spacecraft bus is based on the Rocket Lab Explorer spacecraft bus and is approximately 1.20 × 1.65 × 1.09 m.
 The spacecraft is powered by two solar array wings that when fully deployed is approximately 4.88 × 1.65 × 1.09 m.
-The spacecraft buses were drastically enlarged from the original mission that was supposed to hitch a ride on Psyche after a change in launch vehicle made it impossible for the smaller dual orbiters to reach Mars while attached to Psyche so a separate launcher had to be used which enabled larger spacecraft buses.
+The spacecraft buses were drastically enlarged from the original mission that was supposed to hitch a ride on Psyche.
+After a change in launch vehicle made it impossible for the smaller dual orbiters to reach Mars while attached to Psyche, a separate launcher had to be used which enabled larger spacecraft buses.
 The original dimensions for each ESCAPADE spacecraft were 90 kg and 60 × 70 × 90 cm.

-Chemical propulsion is provided by thrusters from Arianespace.
+Chemical propulsion is provided by thrusters developed by Arianespace.
 Reaction wheels, inertial measurement units, and star trackers are used to maintain orientation, with cold gas thrusters to desaturate the wheels.
 Communications are in X-band via a 60 cm diameter dish antenna.
 A 200 cm boom extends above the spacecraft, hosting the EMAG and ELP mNLP sensors.